Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/API-METADATA.md

 }
 ```

-While the "suite" string traditionally differentiated between ODS/API 2.x and
+The "suite" string traditionally differentiated between ODS/API 2.x and 3.x+.
-3.x+, it could also be used for alternate implementations.
-For example, the
+The numbers "2" and "3" should only be used for the Ed-Fi ODS/API software.
-value could be "meadowlark":"3".
+Other Ed-Fi compliant applications should provide their own moniker for the
+"suite".
+This is the one programmatic means for an API client to determine which
+software it is working with.
+In day-to-day interactions the software
+implementing the API's should not matter, but this information could be useful
+in debugging situations.

 Other URL values can also be included, for example: